DIY vs. Professional Pressure Washing: Is It Worth Hiring a Pro?

 These are the situations where professional service is clearly the better choice:

-• Two-story homes: The height creates both safety issues and difficulty getting consistent coverage.
-Professional equipment reaches two stories from the ground.
+- Two-story homes: The height creates both safety issues and difficulty getting consistent coverage.
+Ask how the quote accounts for reach, access, and setup.

-• Large driveways and hardscape: A 3-car driveway, large patio, pool deck, and sidewalks add up to a full day of work with a rental machine.
-A professional crew with a surface cleaner finishes in a fraction of the time.
+- Large driveways and hardscape: A larger driveway, patio, pool deck, and sidewalks can add up quickly with a rental machine.
+Ask how surface-cleaner equipment, access, and setup affect the professional scope.

 The Bottom Line

-If you want to pressure wash a small concrete area and you are comfortable with the equipment, DIY can save you some money.
-For anything involving siding, roofs, fences, or large areas, a professional will get better results, do it faster, and protect your property from damage.
-The cost difference is smaller than you think when you factor in your time and the risk.
+If you want to pressure wash a small concrete area and you are comfortable with the equipment, DIY may make sense.
+For siding, roofs, fences, delicate materials, or large areas, compare the surface risk, access, and cleanup needs before deciding.